 (Image Source: RAKUTEN VIKI)

-Visually, this is one of the prettiest Chinese drama shows from 2018.
+Visually, this is one of the best Xianxia Dramas from 2018.
 Each episode makes you want more.
 The acting is top-notch, especially the romance between Fuyao and the Crown Prince of Tianquan, Yuan Zhaoxu (played by Ethan Juan), which is sweet and hilarious.
 However, the main complaint of this show is that Fuyao comes off as a Mary Sue.
 Her technique “Po Jiu Xiao” is unbeatable.
 Where is the challenge?

 29/30.
 A Love So Beautiful